partrickJhonson/beef/Information-Gathering.md

 * Plugins (including Java, ActiveX, VBS, Flash...)
 * If Adobe Flash Player is installed

-_Default information on the hooked browser gathered by BeEF:_
+_Default Information Gathered from a Hooked Browser:_

 [[Images/information-gathering1.png|align=center|width=500px]]

-You can then use different plugins to gather more detailed information on the browsers:
+You can then use different plugins to gather more specific information on the browsers, for example:
 * The module [[Browser Fingerprinting|Module:-browser-fingerprint]] uses a number of custom URLs to identify the hooked browser.
 It can also be useful if the user changes their user agent.
 * You can complete the list of plugins with the modules [[Detect Firebug|Module:-Detect-Firebug]], [[Detect Popup Blocker|Module:-Detect-Popup-Blocker]], [[Detect Google Desktop|Module:-Detect-Google-Desktop]], [[Detect Unsafe ActiveX|Module:-Detect-Unsafe-ActiveX]]...